Discover Eguisheim – Alsace’s Picture-Perfect Village of Storks and Vineyards

 In the heart of Alsace, along the famous Route des Vins, lies the fairytale village of Eguisheim.
 Here, culture and wine traditions meet, stretching back to Roman times.

-We arrive in Eguisheim on a warm evening in mid-July, when summer is at its most beautiful.
-It's not the first time we visit Alsace, yet I almost forgot how enchanting this region is.
-The scenery and villages in this part of France are almost surreally sweet, and Eguisheim is no exception.
+We arrive in Eguisheim on a warm July evening, when summer is at its peak.
+Although it’s not our first visit to Alsace, I’m reminded just how enchanting this region truly is.
+The scenery and villages here feel almost dreamlike, and Eguisheim is no exception.

 The narrow cobbled streets are lined with leaning half-timbered houses in bright, vibrant colors that almost feel too perfect to be true.
 Hydrangeas and hanging geraniums climb and bloom everywhere, as if the entire village's house facades are competing to be the most beautiful facade.
 Eguisheim is not just a small French village, but a fairytale experience that stays with you.